Frankie J. Holden: Film

+Television

 Personal life

-Holden married his first wife Leigh Hunter in the mid seventies, divorcing in the early eighties.
+Holden married his first wife Leigh Hunter in the mid seventies, divorcing in the early 80's.
 He had 3 daughters from his second marriage, to dancer Melda Rees, who died in 1997 from cancer.
 He married actress Michelle Pettigrove two years later.
 They have had one daughter together.

 Holden currently resides on the Sapphire Coast of New South Wales Australia and is still performing around Australia as a successful entertainer.

 In 2010, Frankie and Michelle, with two other couples, purchased Tathra Beachside, a seaside holiday park in Tathra, NSW.

 Honours

 In 2016, Holden was awarded the Medal of the Order of Australia, in the 2016 Queens Birthday Honours List, for service to the arts as an entertainer, and to the community of the Sapphire Coast.

 Frankie J. Holden has a star in Caloundra's "Walk of Stars" between Red Symons and Daryl Somers.

 Popular culture

 A caricature of Frankie J. Holden appears in the animation Hyper Parsnip Bitches by animator Paul Robertson.